 - Screen your clients!
 Trust your gut to figure out whether you’re working with legitimate business owners who value the work you produce or scam artists who will take your work and run with it.
 If you aren’t sure, start with small projects that minimize your loss until you build up trust with your new clients.

 - Require down payments from new clients.
-Whenever I work with a new client, I require an upfront down payment of 50% of the estimated project cost before work begins.
+Whenever I work with a new client, I require an upfront down payment of 50% of the estimated project cost before work begins (for instance, if I’ll be doing two posts per week, I’ll require payment for half of one month’s worth of content – in this case, four articles).
 Don’t be afraid to ask this – it’s a standard industry procedure that demonstrates how seriously you take your business and your writing assignments.

 If you do wind up being stiffed out of payment for your services, it’s up to you whether to pursue legal action to recoup payment.
 If the loss is small (and, assuming you’re protecting yourself appropriately, they should be), it’s almost never worth the time and cost associated with pursuing small claims court action.
 Yes, it’s frustrating to let non-paying clients go unpunished, but you’re almost always better off working on growing your business in other ways than wasting time chasing down legal cases that might not pan out in your favor anyways.